IvanBioli/UNet-vagus-nerve-segmentation/README.md

 Make sure conda is installed on your computer otherwise visit https://docs.anaconda.com/anaconda/install/index.html

+Alternatively, there is also a requirements.txt file provided.

 ### Get Data

 Steps are only required if training the model